pupper/pupper-example/README.md

 ```
 **Listening**

-To display the hashed version of the text that was sent by PHP, we create a `HashList` component that extends `SockeListener`.
+To display the hashed version of the text that was sent by PHP, we create a `HashList` component that extends `SocketListener`.

-`SockeListener` is a listener that triggers its children `onData(value)` with the data that was sent.
+`SocketListener` is a listener that triggers its children `onData(value)` with the data that was sent.

 ```jsx harmony
 // app/pages/components/HashList.js